Baba Looey

 Baba Looey is a fictional Mexican donkey that appeared in The Quick Draw McGraw Show.
 He is the deputy and familiar to Sheriff Quick Draw McGraw.
 He speaks English with a Mexican accent.
 He was originally voiced by Daws Butler.

 Character description

 Baba Looey, McGraw's sidekick, is often portrayed as the more thoughtful half of the duo.
 At times realizing some detail about a given situation, Baba Looey tries desperately to caution Quick Draw of a trap or other danger, before Quick Draw charges headlong into the fray without listening or giving consideration to his surroundings.
-His identity of masked vigilante is El Kapoli, "champion of champions" as he declared.
+His masked vigilante identity is El Kapoli, "champion of champions" as he declared.
 In the episode "Dizzy Desperado", he gets knocked in the head and switches to the criminal Little Cucaracha.